Liannus/Batch-Rename-Python/README.md

 if __name__ == "__main__":
     main()
 ```
 The following is editable to change the functionality.
-This version adds an unserscore at the fifth position.
+This version adds an underscore at the fifth position.
 ```python
 dst = fileName[:5] + "_" + fileName[5:]
 src = path + "\\" + fileName